 - Make rational investing decisions

 I’ve got lots of friends and family in this camp.
-I would happily put every last one of them in a Target Retirement Fund.
+And I would happily put every one of them in a Target Retirement Fund.

-The alternative is likely to be much worse.
+Any alternative path they’d choose for themselves is likely to be much worse.

 Take it steady,